Superhero Movies Have Heard Us: We Are Finally Getting A Plus-Size Heroine

-A superhero who is the very first of her kind could be headed to cinemas.
+A superhero who is the very first of her kind could be headed to theaters.

 According to Deadline, American Gods writer Maria Melnik will pen the film adaptation of Valiant Comics story Faith.
 If your knowledge of superheroes doesn't surpass whatever happened in the last Marvel movie, here's what you need to know about this titular heroine.